 * General Studies: a flexible degree path emphasizing transfer in one of four academic cores: Humanities, Arts, Communications, and Languages (HACL); Science, Technology, Engineering, and Math (STEM); Social Sciences, Administration, and Health (SSAH); or Integrated Studies (INTG)

-Review an alphabetical listing of programs of study, with links to tracks for associates' degrees, certificates, and letters of recognition.See Programs See Programs
+Review an alphabetical listing of programs of study, with details on tracks for associates' degrees, certificates, and letters of recognition.See Programs See Programs

 Review listings, including instructor name, location, start and end dates, seats available, and waitlist information.See Schedule See Schedule